iamtheratio/SMWCentral-Downloader-Patcher/README.md

 8. **Play**: Your patched ROMs will be saved to your chosen folder, ready to play in any emulator

 ### Managing Your Collection
-1. **View your collection**: Click the "History" tab to see all your downloaded ROMs
+1. **View your collection**: Click the "Collection" tab to see all your downloaded ROMs
 2. **Add hacks manually**: Use the "Add Hack" button to track hacks you've played from other sources
 3. **Track progress**: Mark hacks as completed, rate them (1-5 stars), and add personal notes
 4. **Quick editing**: Click directly on completion dates, time to beat, or notes to edit them